Spring training: Statistics

-Statistics are recorded during spring training games, but they are not combined with the listed statistics for regular season games, and unusual performances which would have broken records if accomplished during the regular season are considered to be unofficial.
+Statistics are recorded during spring training games, but tend to be not combined with the listed statistics for regular season games, and unusual performances which would have broken records if accomplished during the regular season are considered to be unofficial.

-For example, on March 14, 2000, the Red Sox used six pitchers to achieve a 5–0 perfect game victory over the Toronto Blue Jays.
+For example, on March 14, 2000, the MLB's Red Sox used six pitchers to achieve a 5–0 perfect game victory over the Toronto Blue Jays.
 A perfect game is considered a crowning accomplishment during the regular season or postseason, but in spring training it attracts little notice.
 Starting pitcher Pedro Martínez, who lost a perfect game in extra innings in 1995 while pitching for the former Montreal Expos, was talking to reporters at the conclusion of the game, rather than watching the final pitches.
 Reliever Rod Beck, who finished the game, did not realize the nature of his accomplishment until informed by catcher Joe Siddall.
 Many fans also left before the game's conclusion.

-Although spring training statistics are unofficial, teams frequently use players' spring training performances as a way of assigning starting roles and roster spots on the club.
+Although spring training statistics are unofficial, teams frequently use players' spring training performances as a way of assigning starting roles and roster spots on the club, many players see spring training as vital to guaranteeing their opening day roster spots.

+MLB experimentations

+Spring training usually is the time of calendar year that MLB uses to make improvements to the league rules.
+These changes to the league rules allow for MLB to adapt to the modern day of playing baseball and set up teams throughout the league for success.
+The league also experiments with on-field personnel to determine the best umpire crews, home plate umpires, and field umpires.

+2023 changes

+In 2023, the pitch clock was implemented.
+The timer was developed to create a quicker pace of play and allow for more fans to actively watch games.
+Timers of 30 seconds between batters, 15 seconds between pitches, and 20 seconds between pitches with runners on base have drastically reduced playing times.
+Pitchers were also limited to two disengagements from the mound per plate appearance.
+Any time a pitcher disengages with the mound after the first two disengagements have been used, the pitcher is charged with a balk.
+These factors have contributed to the increased pace of play and allow for games to move quicker.
+After the pitch clock's success throughout spring training, it was ultimately placed into effect for the 2023 MLB season.
+Along with the experimentation of the pitch clock, spring training also tested out larger bases to protect player's safety and a shift restriction to promote more exciting plays.
+Although home plate remained unchanged, all other bases within the field of play increased in size.
+The base sizes increased from 15 inches square to 18 inches square and slightly reduced the distance between bases.
+Defensive shift limit rules included four infielders staying within the boundary of the infield dirt, two infielders staying on each side of second base, and had no restrictions on outfielders.